sfilmak/SwiftUI-Onboarding/README.md

 - `image`: Icon representing the feature (typically SF Symbols)
 - `title`: Brief, descriptive title
 - `content`: Detailed description of the feature

+### Migration Note

+The initializer `OnboardingConfiguration(accentColor:appDisplayName:features:titleSectionAlignment:)` has been replaced by `OnboardingConfiguration(welcomeScreen:)`.
+Use the new factory `OnboardingConfiguration.apple(...)` to recreate the previous behavior with minimal changes.

 ## Contributing